srschreiber/POC-GH-Actions-Issue-Validate/README.md

 OpenVPN will only add one TAP device initially.
 You need one TAP for each _concurrent_ VPN connection.
 If you need more there's a start menu entry called "Add a new TAP virtual ethernet adapter".

+## For Ops.

+The certificates are generated on gold1.
+Check /etc/ssl/Makefile for more about it.

+For production access, people will need to be configured in hireadata/common.yaml .
+Check `github::staff::vpn` entry in [lb.pp](/github/puppet/blob/master/modules/github/manifests/role/lb.pp) for the current set.

+By default everyone receives enterprise vpn access.